geoff-m/stringpool/Readme.md

 This library aims to be efficiently thread-safe.
 Most operations run efficiently in parallel, but making all threads share a mutable pool inevitably requires synchronization.
-Adding/removing strings to/from a pool are the most likely to cause contention, whereas operations using existing string handles (such as copying or comparing) should scale well with thread count.
+Adding/deleting strings to/from a pool are the most likely to cause contention, whereas applications that mostly operate on existing string handles should scale well with thread count.

 This library is not NUMA-aware.